maroskukan/ansible-cookbook/README.md

   - `get_url` Download files over HTTP, HTTPS, or FTP
   - `nmcli` Manage networking
   - `uri` Interact with web services and comminicate with APIs

+### Command Modules

+There are a handful of modules that run commands directly on the manage host.
+You can use these if no other module is available to do what you need.
+They are **not idempotent** you must make sure that they are safe to run twice when using them.
+An example of such modules are:

+- `command` runs a single command on the system
+- `shell` runs a command on the remote system's shell (redirection to other features work)
+- `raw` simply run a command with no processing (can be dangerous but can be useful when managing systems that cannot have Python installed (for example legacy network equipment)

 ## Ad Hoc Mode